 In Numerics88, material definitions are indexed by name.
-This is not evident in n88modelgenerator, as the names are generated automatically, and are not needed by the user.
-However later we will see how vtkn88 can manipulate material definitions, which it accesses by name.
+This is not usually evident in n88modelgenerator, as for basic usage, the names are generated automatically, and are not needed by the user.
+However for advanced material specification, this becomes important, as we will see below when material definition files are discussed.

-2.5.1 Elastic material properties
+Elastic material properties